stimulusreflex/stimulus_reflex/README.md

 ### ActionCable

-StimulusReflex will use the Rails' ActionCable defaults `window.App` and `App.cable` if they exist.
+StimulusReflex will use the ActionCable defaults of `window.App` and `App.cable` if they exist.
 If these defaults do not exist, StimulusReflex will establish a new socket connection.

 ### ActionCable Rooms